Location of Berchtesgaden

 06 of 11

 As you tour the lake, look for the Church of St. Bartholomä.
 Once used as a hunting lodge for Bavarian Kings, it is one of the most photographed sights in Germany.
 Get off the ferry and hike to the Ice Chapel, a glacier with natural cave.
-Or continue to Salet and hike 15 minutes to the charming Obersee and impressive Röthbach Waterfall, the highest in Germany.
+Or continue to Salet and hike 15 minutes to Obersee and impressive Röthbach Waterfall, the highest waterfall in Germany.

 The lake is just 3 km from the town and a short bus ride gets you to the water.
 Return ferry tickets are €10.50 - 17.80 (depending on destination) for adults, €7.90 for children over 6 and family tickets are available.